Reading Time: 4 minutes

 If every morning you hate getting ready to go for a run, then get all your morning routine pre-set the night before.
 Get your running clothes and shoes out of the closet before you go to bed the day before, that way you don’t have to look for them in the morning when you already don’t feel like running.

 The point to make here is that you should start studying your own behavior and your “pre-practice” routine.
-Once you find what gets the most in your way to practicing, make it easier or remove it.
-Finally, In the same way that you are trying to make convenient the things you are supposed to do, make inconvenient what gets in the way of doing them.
+Once you find what gets the most in your way to practice, make it easier or remove it.
+Finally, In the same way, that you are trying to make convenient the things you are supposed to do, make inconvenient what gets in the way of doing them.